 Generalised anxiety disorder can be treated.
 There are a range of treatments available to you.
-The first step is talk with your GP who will discuss these with you and together you can decide which is best for you.
+The first step is to talk with your GP who will discuss these with you and together you can decide which is best for you.
 Your doctor may refer you to a mental health specialist.
-Aside from the self help therapies discussed below, you can also try a talking therapy and/or medication, which you health professional will tell you about.
+Aside from the self-help therapies discussed below, you can also try a talking therapy and/or medication, which your health professional will tell you about.

 The choices we make every day of how we live, eat, work, relax and react are very important to reducing anxiety in our lives.
 The following are some of the things you can do to take control and reduce anxiety building.

 Regular exercise, particularly aerobic exercise, such as walking, swimming or running, is an excellent antidote to reduce stress and tension.
 Our bodies are designed to move, not sit most of the day and being physically active for 30 minutes a day or more is one of the best things you can do for improving mental and physical health.
 It improves mood, energy levels, our immune system, reduces risk of diabetes, heart disease and many more besides.
 It also encourages your brain to release the chemical serotonin, which can improve your mood and wellbeing.

 Smoking and alcohol have been shown to make feelings of anxiety worse.
 Aim to reduce your drinking to a maximum of 1 or 2 drinks per day.
 If you smoke, stop!
 Talk with your doctor/nurse or ring QuitLine for advice, support and nicotine replacement therapy.